New Zealand plans legislation to require Facebook and Google to pay for news - ExBulletin

 New Zealand plans legislation to require Facebook and Google to pay for news

-WELLINGTON (Reuters) – The New Zealand government has passed a law requiring major online and digital companies such as Alphabet’s (GOOGL.O) and Meta Platforms (META.O) to pay New Zealand media companies. announced that it will introduce For local news content that appears in feeds.
+Wellington: The New Zealand government has announced that it will introduce legislation requiring major online digital companies such as Alphabet’s Google and Meta Platforms to pay New Zealand media companies for local news content that appears in their feeds.

 Broadcast Minister Willie Jackson said in a statement on Sunday that the law was modeled after similar laws in Australia and Canada and hopes it will act as an incentive for digital platforms to reach deals with local news outlets.